SirWellington/alchemy-annotations/README.md

 For example, by applying the `@StrategyPattern` annotation to a few classes, we know can more easily understand the relationship between them.

-# Requirements

-+ Java 8
-+ Maven

-# Building
-This project builds with maven.
-Just run a `mvn clean install` to compile and install to your local maven repository

 # Download